Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 That why we will use terraform locals instead.

-Besically instead of just copy&paste the modules and changeing names we will iterate through a local map.
+Basically instead of just copy&paste the modules and changing names we will iterate through a local map.

 To achieve that we need to make some changes in `main.tf` file and also create